 How to Import Reviews to Shopify Using Apps

 As we mentioned above, Shopify does not offer a built-in feature to import reviews directly, so you’ll need to use a dedicated app to complete this task.
-Fortunately, this platform offers several apps to help you import reviews to Shopify, so you won't have to manually copy and paste your feedback.
+Fortunately, this platform offers several apps to help you import customer reviews into Shopify, so you won't have to manually copy and paste your feedback.

 After a long period of time testing several apps, we will take the Judge.me app as an example to walk you through the import reviews to Shopify process.
 Scoring a solid 5/5 overall rating on the Shopify App Store, we believe this extension can be an ideal choice for anyone seeking a trusted solution that offers customizable review features and integrates seamlessly with Shopify.